-Auckland murder: Man found dead outside Epsom 'gentleman's club'
+Auckland murder: Man found dead outside Epsom's Club 574 Gentlemen's Club

-A man has been found dead outside a "gentleman's club" in the Auckland suburb of Epsom.
+A man has been found dead outside a "gentlemen's club" in the Auckland suburb of Epsom.

-A member of the public found the body just after midnight this morning, police confirmed.
+A member of the public found the body just after midnight this morning and police are treating the death as a homicide.

 A scene examination is underway at the corner of Manukau Rd and Empire Rd.